Mechanical Engineering Professionals

 Engineering Services

-For most, but not all projects, we work close to the process listed below.
-This is a general outline of getting a product idea for concept to market.
+For most, but not all projects, we typical follow a process similar to the one listed below.
+This is a general outline of getting a product idea from concept to market.
 It is a time tested formula and used in many companies across many industries.
-There are several variants of this formula, all of them are good as they fit different situations and types product development.
-Oftentimes, we have experienced clients come to us that are already partly through this process and looking for us to complete it.
+There are several variants of this formula, all of them are good as they fit different situations and types of product development.
+Oftentimes, we have experienced clients that come to us who are already partly through this process and looking for us to complete it.
 This is something we are also happy to do.
-Below is the process broken into the phases we normally go through.
+Below is the process broken into the phases we normally use.

 Concept Phase